 Realizing the opportunity given during four years in college to develop qualities of leadership and good citizenship, the College encourages student participation in administration of activities with which they are closely concerned.
-Students are voting members of faculty committees and the Student Life Council directs the social program of the college year.
-The Council is composed of representatives of the Student Government Association and faculty members.
+Students are voting members of faculty committees.
+In addition they have a Student Government Association to conduct internal student affairs.